 Medically reviewed by Neka Miller, PhD on March 15, 2021.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Pap smears are not only important—they can be life-saving.
-If your Pap test results are abnormal and precancerous cells are detected in your cervix, you can receive the necessary treatments to help prevent cervical cancer from developing.
+After a cervical screening, if your test results are abnormal and precancerous cells are detected in your cervix, you can receive the necessary treatments from healthcare professionals to help prevent cervical cancer from developing.

 Keep in mind that these guidelines do not apply to women whose cervix has already been removed, who have a prior diagnosis of a precancerous lesion or cervical cancer, or who are immunocompromised—among other factors.
 Consult with your healthcare provider to discuss your personal situation if you are unsure of when or if you should get tested.